Skip to main content

 Actual Production Output15151545

-Table 23: Non-daily-based Planned Production Output scenario
+Table 14: Non-daily-based Planned Production Output scenario

 In this case, the accuracy of the planned production output data provided to the customer is reduced.
 This loss of granularity and the weakening of the information base can be particularly disadvantageous in the event of a shortage.
-Hence it is RECOMMENDED to plan the production output on a daily basis.
+Hence it is recommended to plan the production output on a daily basis.

 However, if this is not possible the data providing supplier SHOULD consider working with partial completion confirmations for the already finished items that belong to a Planned Production Output.
 Confirming partially completed production orders lowers on the one hand the remaining planned production quantity and on the other hand increases the available and allocated Item Stock (see [CX-0122]).